SAN FRANCISCO ●Attractions●Neighborhoods/Shopping+Restaurants

 Perhaps the most famous hippie event in the park is the Human Be-In with Timothy Leary held at the Polo Fields on January 14, 1967.
 The Grateful Dead and Jefferson Airplane performed, poets Allen Ginsberg and Michael McClure spoke, and Timothy Leary--wearing love beads and flowers in his hair--recommended attendees to “Tune in, turn on, drop out.”
 Reports indicate that flowers and LSD were dropped from the sky.

-Held annually on April 20, the 4/20 in the Park smoke out is free and attracts huge crowds that show up to light up.
+Held annually on April 20, the 4/20 Hippie Hill smoke out is free and attracts huge crowds that show up to light up.
 No one under age 18 is admitted.
 For many years an underground party, in 2017 it was first sanctioned by the city.
 It begins at 10:30 am and runs until dusk, but it peaks at 4:20 pm, when the drum beat get “more frenzied, and hippie girls twirl faster.”
 As you might imagine, it can turn into a bit of a mess, with limited bathrooms and space.
 Lore has it that this celebration began with some San Rafael High School kids who would meet to smoke after school at 4:20.
 The Grateful Dead, who were from that area, picked up the tradition and brought it to the big time.

 OFF HAIGHT/COLE VALLEY

 This appealing neighborhood is just a few blocks from Haight Street and is where the N streetcar stops.